linkerd/website/linkerd.io/content/2/tasks/multicluster.md

 With a gateway started on the `paris` cluster, there is a way for pods running in `london` to route traffic to `paris`.
 It will be exposed to the public internet via. a `Service` of type `LoadBalancer`.
-Only requests verified through Linkerd's mTLS will be allowed through this gateway.
+Only requests verified through Linkerd's mTLS (with a shared trust anchor) will be allowed through this gateway.

 For `london` to mirror services from `paris`, the `london` cluster needs to have credentials.
 These allow the service mirror component to watch services on